-Some laptops have good, even great keyboards, but I don't recommend using the keyboard on your laptop for multiple hours a day.
-For starters, having your neck craned downward all day long is not going to help your posture.
+The best keyboards are worth having in your home office, even if a laptop is your primary work machine.
+Sure, some laptops have good keyboards — even great ones if we're talking about the best laptops.
+But we don't recommend using the keyboard on your laptop for multiple hours a day.
+For starters, having your neck craned downward all day long is going to cause serious problems for your posture.

 The best keyboards you can buy today